Researchers: Millions have masked hypertension

-The condition is so widespread, said Joseph Schwartz, the Stony Brook University medical investigator who led the research, that an estimated 17.1 million people nationwide probably have been misclassified as having healthy blood pressure.
+The condition is so widespread, said Joseph Schwartz, the Stony Brook University medical investigator who led the research, that scores of people have been misclassified as having healthy blood pressure.
+In reality, he said, these patients have masked hypertension, a term coined by Schwartz and his team.
+He estimates 17.1 million people nationwide have masked hypertenstion.

 Most Popular